mettta/html2pdf/README.md

 HTML2PDF activates when the window.onload event happens.
 Users can choose specific content for printing, and if nothing is selected, the whole page will be prepared for printing.
-To mark a particular HTML block as printable, add the id="printTHIS" attribute to its tag.
+To mark a particular HTML block as printable, add the html2pdf attribute to its tag.

 ### Two layers